converspace/otxt/README.md

 * Not IM
     * No presense
     * But requires adding recipients to ones contact before sending a msg
-      * requiring manual approval helps with SPAM and makes the protocol less chatty because of the shared secret instead of verifying authenticity of individual msgs
+      * makes the protocol less chatty because of the shared secret instead of verifying authenticity of individual msgs
+      * requiring manual approval helps with SPAM
 * Support in-reply-to for better conversations.
 * Security via HTTPS.